Amazon Prime Day 2020: Everything we know so far | CNN Underscored

 Amazon hasn’t officially announced any specific deals, but last year, we saw savings that ran the gamut from electronics and major appliances to small household items.

 We expect similar products to be on sale this year.
 Look out for deals on Amazon devices, including Fire tablets and TV streaming sticks, Echo smart speakers and Kindles.
-There also might be a few deals on Apple products, smart TVs, gaming and toys, smart home products including home security and smart light, vacuums including Dyson and Roomba, Instant Pots and other kitchen essentials, and apparel from top brands like Adidas and Calvin Klein — just to name a few categories.
+There also might be a few deals on Apple products; smart TVs; gaming and toys; smart home products, including home security and smart lights; vacuums, including Dyson and Roomba; Instant Pots and other kitchen essentials; and apparel from top brands like Adidas and Calvin Klein — just to name a few categories.

 How to find the best Prime Day deals

 You’ll want to bookmark Amazon’s deal page, where all the items included in the sale should appear.
-Be sure to check early and often on the big day; Prime Day deals are known for selling out quickly, and new deals will likely be added throughout the sale event.
+Be sure to check early and often on the big day; Prime Day deals are known to sell out quickly, and new deals will likely be added throughout the sale event.

 And don’t forget: Amazon Prime Day isn’t the only big sale to look out for.
 Other major retailers, including Walmart and Target, will likely be hosting huge, competing sale events of their own.

 Finally, be sure to follow CNN Underscored on Facebook, Twitter and Instagram, and check our site often.
-On Amazon Prime Day (and every other day of the year), we’ll be highlighting the best deals that you won’t want to miss around the clock.
+On Amazon Prime Day (and every other day of the year), we’ll be highlighting the best deals around the clock that you won’t want to miss.

 For more great deals, check out CNN Coupons.